 This Recommendation | International Standard defines a number of attribute types and matching rules which may be found useful across a range of applications of the Directory.
 One particular use for many of the attributes defined is in the formation of names, particularly for the classes of object defined in ITU-T Rec.
 X.521 | ISO/IEC 9594-7.

 Source

-ITU-T Recommendation X.520 was prepared by ITU-T Study Group 7 (2001-2004) and approved on 2 February 2001.
+ITU-T Recommendation X.520 was approved on 29 August 2005 by ITU-T Study Group 17 (2005-2008) under the ITU-T Recommendation A.8 procedure.
 An identical text is also published as ISO/IEC 9594-6.